danigorbaciov/docs.wavesplatform/docs/en/blockchain/transaction/transaction-version.md

 # Transaction version

-All [transactions](/en/blockchain/transaction), with the exception of the [genesis transaction](/en/blockchain/transaction-type/genesis-transaction), have versions.
+All [transactions](/en/blockchain/transaction), except for [genesis transaction](/en/blockchain/transaction-type/genesis-transaction), have versions.

 Transactions of the same [type](/en/blockchain/transaction-type), but of different versions, have different [binary formats](/en/blockchain/binary-format/transaction-binary-format).